 We recommend selecting an event date that is at least six to eight weeks away to accommodate time to finalize event details and adequately promote the gathering to UBC alumni in your region. alumni UBC’s average promotional timelines are four weeks long, during which time an initial email and a follow-up reminder email are sent to the alumni you would like to invite.
 Some venues might also need final event numbers confirmed a few days to one week prior to the event date.

 alumni UBC has found that attendance can sometimes be lower for evening events on Sundays and Mondays, so you may wish to keep that in mind when picking your date.

 Does alumni UBC pay for the meetup and/or any expenses I incur?

 No. Unfortunately, alumni UBC cannot provide hosts with financial assistance or compensation.
 However, we are committed to supporting your hosting experience in a number of ways.
 We can assist by:

 - Helping you determine suitable invitation criteria for your gathering, factoring in the size of the alumni community where you live.

 - Promoting your MTM gathering to UBC alumni in your respective geographical region.

 - Setting up the registration form and managing registration for your MTM on your behalf.
 We will provide you with RSVP updates once a week.

 - Sending reminder emails to your guests approximately one week, as well as one day, before the event date.

 - Mailing you a small package of event supplies (contents will vary if the event is in-person or virtual, and could include name tags, a small number of swag items, a printed postcard to use in photos, etc.)

-- We have also created a My Town Meetups Planning Toolkit to assist you in your organizational efforts.
+- We have also created a My Town Meetups Planning Timeline to assist you in your organizational efforts.